Advanced approval

 2 | Production | $16,000 |

 Robin Bettencourt has permission to approve Production lines, and his approval limit of $25,000 covers both lines – that is, the total invoice amount – so he's identified as the first approver.
-When he has approved the two lines, the invoice is forwarded to Otis Falls, who also has the required permission and approval limit to approve both lines.
-Once he has approved the lines as the second pair of eyes in the four-eye approval process, the invoice is fully approved.
+When Robin has approved the two lines, the invoice is forwarded to Otis Falls, who also has the required permission and approval limit to approve both lines.
+When Otis has approved the lines as the second pair of eyes in the four-eye approval process, the invoice is fully approved.

 Note